redwoodjs/redwood/docs/docs/services.md

 :::info

 `cache()` returns a Promise so you'll want to `await` it if you need the data for further processing in your service.
-If you're only using your service as a GraphQL resolver than you can just return `cache()` directly.
+If you're only using your service as a GraphQL resolver then you can just return `cache()` directly.

 :::